red-gate/sqlcover/README.md

 This is a fork which lets us create a properly signed SQL Cover package that can be used by our SSMS addins.

+#### Running the tests

+Publish the DatabaseProject database to is-2016.testnet.red-gate.com (or change the server in IntegrationTests.SQLCoverTest and then use that server) as a database named SqlCoverDatabase.
+Now you should be able to run all the tests.

 #### Building the package

 * Launch .sln file in VS